- Design Audit

 - QA Engineers have access to all projects within Cantilever so that we can easily cover for one another in case of emergency.
 However, QA Engineers unsubscribe from projects that they are not the Lead on so as to minimize unnecessary inbox notifications.

 - If a support or substitute QA engineer is needed to work on a project, the engineer must be tagged within a to-do comment thread to be notified of being needed within project.
 It would also be good practice to send them a message to ensure they've seen the assignment.

-- QA Engineers are also encouraged to check their List of Assignments to be aware of any tasks that may pop up unexpectedl
+- QA Engineers are also encouraged to check their List of Assignments to be aware of any tasks that may pop up unexpectedly.

-- The goal here is that QA can red flag any design choices that are liable to become accessibility problems later, both in the sense of "this is a WCAG violation, can we redesign it", and "a note about this needs to be passed on to developers to make sure X and Y practices are done".
+- The goal during a Design Audit is that QA can flag any design choices that are liable to become accessibility problems later, both in the sense of "this is a WCAG violation, can we redesign it", and "a note about this needs to be passed on to developers to make sure X and Y practices are done."

 - This is probably not going to be perfectly smooth the first time, but this really seems to be the best place to spot issues before they become problems.

 - The UX Designer writes the initial Project Documentation

 - Anyone in charge of writing the documentation is free to delegate some part of that responsibility to others.
 QA Engineers can especially be useful in writing up a checklist of expected behaviors that seem intuitive.